buseipek-ncrgl/Data_Structures_and_Algorithms_Major_Assignment/README.md

 Follow these steps to resolve any problems:
 1. Open the relevant C++ file.
-2. Compile the file: `g++ Problem 1 Greedy Algorithm.cpp -o Problem 1 Greedy Algorithm`.
+2. Compile the file: `g++ Problem 1 Greedy Algorithm.cpp -o Problem1GreedyAlgorithm`.
-3. Run the resulting executable: `./Problem 1 Greedy Algorithm`.
+3. Run the resulting executable: `./Problem1GreedyAlgorithm`.